dcaffer07/Intermediate-Arduino/README.md

 > All in all I enjoyed this assignment and look forward to more like it in the future.

-### LCD Backpack
+### Photointerrupters
 #### Description:
-> Fist, dsiplay "Hello World" on a Liquid Crystal.
-Next add additioanl wiring and a button display a counter which increaases as a button is clicked, showing the amount of clicks.
-This assigment will further develop and expand our knowledge and increase our capability in arduino.
+> Fist, make an LED turn on when an object is put between the legs of the photointerupter.
+Next, add a counter to the serial moniter so that it tells you the number of times that the LED has been turned on.
+Overall we want to expand our coding knowledge and futher our skills.
 #### Wriring
-> Very straight forward, simply connect the photointerupye.
+> Very straight forward, simply connect the photointerupter to an LED so that a light is initialized with an interuption.
 <img src="https://github.com/dcaffer07/Intermediate-Arduino/blob/main/media/Screenshot%20(19).png" alt="wiring2" style="width:450px;">

 Image credit goes to [Physicalcomputing.com](https://uwearduino.wordpress.com/2018/02/13/photo-interrupt-sensor-module-week-1/)